ListedFit is reader-supported. When you buy through links on our site, we may earn a small commission.

 Will My Torso Get Longer?

-Your torso will stop growing between the ages of 15 to 20.
-After that, no amount of exercise can assist you in getting a longer torso.
+It’s important to note that your torso will stop growing between the ages of 15 and 20.
+After this period, contrary to what some people on YouTube and TikTok claim, no amount of exercise can help you achieve a longer torso.

 Is a Long Torso Good for Bodybuilding?

 In bodybuilding, torso length may play a role in aesthetics and certain exercises.
 A long torso can create the illusion of a smaller waist, which is desirable in this sport as it accentuates the V-taper look.